tjouan/zassets/README.md

 z'assets - standalone asset pipeline
 ====================================

-  z'assets is a tool based on [Sprockets][] for serving and compiling web assets.
-When serving over HTTP (intended for a development environment), compilation through various preprocessors will happen on the fly.
+  z'assets is a tool based on [Sprockets][] for serving and building web assets.
+When serving over HTTP (intended for a development environment), transpilation through various preprocessors will happen on the fly.
 For production environment all specified assets are built as files in a directory tree similar to their sources, except filenames will include a hash to help caching.